1coderookie/KobraGoNeoInsights/docs/hardware/mainboard.md

 ## TriGorilla V_3.0.6 (Stock)

-The stock mainboard of both the **Go** and the **Neo** is the "TriGorilla V_3.0.6" - it's the same board, it's just flashed with the respective fimware of either model.
+The stock mainboard of both the **Go** and the **Neo** is the "TriGorilla V_3.0.6" - it's the same board, it's just flashed with the respective firmware of either model.

 ??? info "TriGorilla V_3.0.7 Has Been Spotted"